 Bakhtin offers us a distinctive way of understanding change communication because he offers us a different way of seeing the role of conversations in constructing change.
-To understand the implications of this in change communication it is necessary to understand Bakhtin's (1984, p.
-189) words in the context of his perspective on life, work, and change - or as Bakhtin put it, in the context of his "discourse".
-Bakhtin's words are not that different from some of the classic writings by Berne (1964)

-on transactional approaches to change management.
+To understand the implications of this in change communication it is necessary to understand Bakhtin's words in the context of his perspective on life, work, and change-or as Bakhtin put it, in the context of his "discourse" (1984: 189).
+Bakhtin's words are not that different from some of the classic writings by Berne (1964) on transactional approaches to change management.
 For example, Berne fully endorsed the role of interpreting the view of the other.
 Berne never spoke of dialectic (purely oppositional) forces leading to a new state of equilibrium.
 Rather, he spoke of on-going relations for building engagement and of co-dependency for initiating sensitivity analysis as an intervention.
-Similarly, Tannenbaum'(1995) classic writings in the 1950s saw co-dependency - linkages between one's own awareness of change and the awareness of others - as being crucial for any intervention effort.
+Similarly, Tannenbaum's (1995) classic writings in the 1950s saw codependency-linkages between one's own awareness of change and the awareness of others-as being crucial for any intervention effort.

-Bakhtin saw a level of participation in the construction of meaning beyond what we normally see - even when we speak of "collective meaning".
+Bakhtin saw a level of participation in the construction of meaning beyond what we normally see - even when we speak of 'collective meaning'.
 There must be other interpretations if one's own interpretation is to exist.
 This has an important implication for change communication.
-When Bakhtin (1986, p.
-87)) speaks of creating "meaning", he is not talking about arriving at a static agreement.
+When Bakhtin (1986: 87) speaks of creating "meaning", he is not talking about arriving at a static agreement.
 Rather, he sees meaning as a continual process.
 All conversation is a never-ending process (unfinalizable) and that all conversational episodes among people are dialogic.
-"His self-conscious lives on its unfinalizedness, its open-endedness, and indeterminacy" (Bakhtin, 1984, p.
-43).

-Participation involves (but is not limited to) having "voice".
+Participation involves (but is not limited to) having 'voice'.
 A person does not necessarily arrive at the "meaning", but continues to discover meaning as long as he or she interacts with others.
-That meaning comes from the "contact between the word and the concrete reality", as that reality is shaped and re-shaped through utterances other people make (Bakhtin, 1986, p.
-87).
-Meanings are dynamic, not static because a person has no choice but to "bring forth" the other.
-To arrive at "meaning", a person requires other selves.
+That meaning comes from the "contact between the word and the concrete reality", as that reality is shaped and re-shaped through utterances other people make (Bakhtin, 1986: 87).
+Meanings are dynamic, not static because a person has no choice but to 'bring forth' the other.
+To arrive at 'meaning', a person requires other selves.

-What sounds like "single-voiced discourse" (Bakhtin, 1984, p.
-189) can be multi-voiced dialogic, expression, even out of the mouth of one participant.
-As a reviewer noted, Bakhtin wrote his political criticism in veiled ways, even under the threat of being exiled for going against Stalinist regime.
+What sounds like "single-voiced discourse" (Bakhtin 1984: 189) can be multivoiced dialogic, expression, even out of the mouth of one participant.
 People double-narrate, and speak with double-voices.
 For example, a manager can speak in an organizational role, as well, as express a point of view that is independent of formal position.
 Finally, Bakhtin sees people as subjects immersed in conversational episodes rather than objects in the communication process.
 His anthropology is that of free people.
-Bakhtin's view of communication thus eschews the view where meaning is determined by constant relations to understanding meaning by emphasizing the difference between sentence (grammatical entity: "I" own my statement) and utterance (unit of speech: "we" own meaning).
+Bakhtin's view of communication thus eschews the 'grammatical approach' to understanding meaning by emphasizing the difference between sentence (grammatical entity: 'I' own my statement) and utterance (unit of speech: 'we' own meaning).
 He insists that grammatical approaches to communication are legitimate, but do not allow people to experience the life that exists in and through dialogue.